Tender baked apples are piled on a brown sugar oat base with gooey caramel and cinnamon crumble to make the best Apple Bars ever. Bliss!

 - Rolled Oats.
 Add nice texture and subtle nutty flavor to the bars.

 - Dark Brown Sugar.
-Contributes a little extra oomph of molasses flavor than light brown sugar.
+Contributes a little extra oomph of molasses flavor.

 - Spices.
 A blend of cinnamon, nutmeg, and allspice round out these bars and give them that iconic fall taste (and heavenly aroma).